blugnu/unilog/README.md

 A package that provides an adaptable logger implementation to be used by other re-usable modules that wish to emit logs using a logger supplied by the consuming project, ensuring consistent log output from both the application and pacakges in any modules (that support `unilog`).

-A module that supports logging via a `unilog.Logger` may also register enrichment functions to automatically add enrichment from a context at the time of emitting a log entry.
-Applications may also register their own enrichment functions.
+A module that supports logging via a `unilog.Logger` may also register enrichment functions to automatically add enrichment from context at the time of emitting any log entry.
+Applications may also register their own enrichment functions and/or explicitly add enrichment to individual log entries.

 ## How It Works

 `unilog` does not implement an actual logger.
 It provides a delegate that routes logging calls via an _adapter_ to a logger configured by an application/service.
 A consuming project will configure whatever logger it wishes and then wrap that with the appropriate _adapter_ so that it may be injected into any modules or packages that support a `unilog.Logger`.

-Adapters are provided in separate modules for `logrus` ([unilog4logrus](https://github.com/unilog4logrus)) and the standard library `log` package ([unilog4stdlog](https://github.com/unilog4stdlog)).

-A `Nul` adapter is provided by the `unilog` package itself; this adapter produces no log output what-so-ever ("logging to NUL").
+An adapter is provided for the standard library `log` package.
+A `Nul` adapter is also provided.
+This produces no log output what-so-ever ("logging to NUL").

+An adapter for logrus is available in a separate module: ([unilog4logrus](https://github.com/unilog4logrus)).
+Providing this adapter in a separate module avoids unilog itself taking any dependency on `logrus` itself, for those using alternate logging packages.

 <br>
 <hr>
 <br>

 ## How to Use UniLog

-### Implementing an Adapter

-1. Implement the `unilog.Adapter` interface
-  - only 3 functions are required for each adapter
-  - the [unilog4logrus](https://github.com/unilog4logrus) and [unilog4stdlog](https://github.com/unilog4stdlog) adapter projects provide reference examples
-2. _OPTIONAL (but recommended)_: Provide a helper function named `Logger` that accepts a logger and any additional required params that configures an adapter and returns the result of `unilog.UsingAdapter()`

 ### In an Application or Service Project